acavailhez/groovy-html-renderer/README.md

    </div><!-- /.modal -->
    ```

-It is possible to write a  `BootstrapHtmlTrait` this would simplified it to:
+It is possible to write a `BootstrapHtmlTrait` which would simplify it to:

 ```
 bootstrapSimpleModal("Modal title",tabindex:'-1'){